Persimmon says election disrupting planning for builders

-LONDON, April 16 British housebuilder Persimmon said the upcoming national election was making it more difficult to win planning permission for new developments.
+LONDON British housebuilder Persimmon (PSN.L) said the upcoming national election was making it more difficult to win planning permission for new developments.

 The company, however, said house buyers remained confident, reflecting an ongoing improvement in the economy and good deals in the mortgage market.